-Your child was treated for a concussion, a mild brain injury that can result when the head hits an object, or a moving object strikes the head.
+Your child was treated for a concussion.
+This is a mild brain injury that can result when the head hits an object or a moving object strikes the head.
 It can affect how your child’s brain works for a while.
-It may also have made your child lose consciousness for a while.
+It may also have made your child lose consciousness for a short time.
 Your child may have a bad headache.

-Healing or recovering from a concussion takes time.
-It may take days to weeks, or even months.
+Healing from a concussion takes days to weeks or even months.
 Your child’s condition will slowly improve.

 Have your child avoid activities that need concentration, such as reading, homework, and complex tasks.

 When you go home from the emergency room, it is okay for your child to sleep:

 As long as your child has symptoms, your child should avoid sports, hard play at recess, being overly active, and physical education class.
 Ask the doctor when your child can return to their normal activities.

 Make sure your child's teacher, physical education teacher, coaches, and school nurse are aware of the recent injury.